A guide to Canadian study permits

 - A Letter of Explanation (personal statement).

-- A medical exam to prove good health.
+- A medical examination.

 How to apply for a Canadian Study Permit